TechGrounds-Cloud8/cloud8-yismailmo/02_Linux_1/Linux07.md

 ## Bash scripting
 Introduction:
-The default command line interface in Linux is called a Bash shell.
-You’ve already interacted with Linux using commands in this shell.
+The default command line interface in Linux is called a Bash shell also know as Bourne again shell.
-A Bash script is a series of commands written in a text file.
-You can execute multiple commands in a row by just executing the script.
+A Bash script = series of commands written into a text file.
-Additional logic can be applied with the use of variables, conditions, and loops among others.

-In order to be able to execute the script, a user needs to have permissions to execute (x) the file.
-Linux will only be able to find the script if you specify the path name, or if you add the path to the directory in which the script lives to the PATH variable.
+PATH (not to confuse with path of a directory address) = environmental variable that tells the shell which directories to search for a file.

+= = Use this to assign a variable

+export PATH=$PATH:/some/new/path = Use this command to add paths to PATH variable

+export PATH=/some/new/path:$PATH = Use this command to set a path

 Hint: although there are no file extensions in Linux, it’s easier for humans to understand if you end your script names with ‘.sh’.

 Requirements:
 Your Linux machine
-Exercise 1:
+## Exercise 1:
-# Create a directory called ‘scripts’.
+### Create a directory called ‘scripts’.
 Place all the scripts you make in this directory.

-ismael@Nest-Is-Yassin:~$ mkdir scripts
-ismael@Nest-Is-Yassin:~$ ls
-scripts  techgrounds
-ismael@Nest-Is-Yassin:~$ cd scripts
+mkdir scripts then cd scripts
-ismael@Nest-Is-Yassin:~/scripts$

-# Add the scripts directory to the PATH variable.
+### Add the scripts directory to the PATH variable.
-Create a script that appends a line of text to a text file whenever it is executed.
+Create a script that appends a line of text to a text file whenever it is executed. echo $PATH to show this > /home/ismael/scripts

+export PATH=$PATH:/home/ismael/path

 ismael@Nest-Is-Yassin:~$ ls
 scripts  techgrounds